Gingivitis is the earliest stage of gum disease and often begins with red, swollen, or bleeding gums.

 4. The Benefits of Salt Water for Oral Health: From Reducing Bacteria to Easing Discomfort

-🦷 Chewing Gum vs. Brushing: Can Gum Save Your Teeth?
+🦷 Chewing Gum Instead of Brushing Teeth: Can Gum Really Save the Day?

 Maintaining good oral hygiene is essential for preventing and managing gingivitis.